 Read More »How climate insecurity could trigger more conflict in Somalia

-Climate change effects such as droughts, flash floods, erratic rainfall, disruption to the monsoon seasons, strong winds, cyclones, sandstorms, dust storms and increased temperature are being experienced across Somalia.
+By Andrew E. Yaw Tchie Climate change effects such as droughts, flash floods, erratic rainfall, disruption to the monsoon seasons, strong winds, cyclones, sandstorms, dust storms and increased temperature are being experienced across Somalia.
 These effects are affecting livelihoods, and contributing to local grievances and community tensions.
-Some of these insights and conclusions were reached based on …
+Some of these insights …

 Read More »On the Covid-19 frontline in Mogaishu

-We want to inform the Somali people that today, March 16, 2020, we can confirm the first case of coronavirus in the country,” said Somalia’s health minister, Fawziya Abikar, in a televised statement.
+By Abdirahman Yusuf We want to inform the Somali people that today, March 16, 2020, we can confirm the first case of coronavirus in the country,” said Somalia’s health minister, Fawziya Abikar, in a televised statement.
 Suddenly, panic set in.
 Now the virus was real and on our shores.
-For years, Somalia has …
+For years, …

 Read More »Conflict, flooding and now coping with the COVID-19 pandemic in Somalia